 5- You get paid… at some point.
 Several weeks after the sale occurred (exact timing will vary based on the retailer) and once your income reaches a certain threshold (also varies depending on your country and the retailer), then you’ll receive your payment.
 The delay exists to account for refunds (yes, they’ll deduct the affiliate income you earned if people ask for a refund).

 6- Your account can be reviewed for fraud/activity.
 If you don’t make any income, your account may get shut down, so there’s no point wasting time applying to several retailers right away if you’re currently exclusive to Amazon.
+Similarly, retailers have the right to check your website to make sure you keep adhering to their requirements.
+It’s important to be careful with Amazon’s trademarks in particular.
+Learn more here.
 Some affiliate networks (like Commission Junction, the company used by Barnes & Noble and several major online retailers) begin to eat away at your earned income if you don’t earn new income for months in a row.
 I learned that the hard way.

 Where can you use affiliate links?